shreyasm1505-hub/DataWithBaraa/README.md

 # Hello! 👋

 Hi there!
-I'm **Baraa Khatib Salkini**, also known as **DataWithBaraa**.
+I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
 I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!

-💻 When I'm not working on exciting data projects or creating content, I love exploring new technologies, building dashboards, and expanding my expertise in:

-- ✨ **Machine Learning**
-- ✨ **Data Visualization**
-- ✨ **Data Engineering**

-I also enjoy using a variety of tools and technologies.
-Some of my current favorites are:

-- ❤️ **SQL / PostgreSQL / MySQL**
-- ❤️ **Python**
-- ❤️ **Tableau**

 ## ☕ Stay Connected